-A large, powerful hunting dog with a noble appearance, the Bracco Italiano stands 55 to 67 centimetres at the withers and weighs 55 to 88 pounds.
-This muscular and strong-looking dog has a distinctive head, which is long, angular and narrow at the zygomatic arches.
-Giving this breed a somewhat “Roman nose” are its straight, deep a slightly arched muzzles.
+A large, powerful hunting dog with a noble appearance, the Bracco Italiano stands 55–67 centimetres at the withers and weighs 55–88 pounds.
+This muscular and strong-looking dog has a distinctive head, which is long, angular, and narrow at the zygomatic arches.
+Giving this breed a somewhat ‘Roman nose’ is its straight, deep, slightly arched muzzle.
 It has a strong jaw with a perfect scissor bite.
-It’s fairly large dark ochre or brown and oval eyes have a soft expression.
+Its fairly large dark ochre or brown and oval eyes have a soft expression.
 Its floppy ears are set level to the corner of its eyes.
 It has a nice symmetrical facial mask that matches its coat colour.

 Aside from the dog’s coat, owners should also make sure that other aspects of grooming are taken care of.
-Braccos are prone to ear infections so make sure to keep them clean and dry.
-Teeth must be brushed twice a week, nails regularly trimmed and skin inspected for red spots and parasites.
+The Bracco is prone to ear infections, so make sure to keep them clean and dry.
+Teeth must be brushed twice a week, nails regularly trimmed, and skin inspected for red spots and parasites.